wicked-rainman/DAPL/docs/README.md

 11. Create any user programs in $HOME/DAPL/progs.
 To compile each program, use the command:

-        "clang -Ofast prog.c ../lib/libdapl.a -o progname" for files conaining single line "CSV" type records, or "clang -Ofast prog.c ../lib/libeml.a -o progname" to utilise (for example) the E-mail conversion handler
+        "clang -Ofast prog.c ../lib/libdapl.a -o progname" for files conaining single line "CSV" type records, or "clang -Ofast prog.c ../lib/libeml.a -o progname" to utilise the E-mail conversion handler

 12. Any additional reference files you make should reside in $HOME/DAPL/Reference.
 The DNS related files are too big to be stored in a GIT repository, and must all be built from scratch using the DNS related scripts in /usr/local/sbin.

 12a.
 For a list and brief description of the utilities/files produced by the Makefile, see Manifest.md

-14. Sample code can be found in the example_code directory
+14. Sample code can be found in the example_code directory, with sample data in ./input